MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaSiteGetByPath.md

 Get the collection of \[lists\]\[\] for a \[site\]\[\].
 Lists with the \[system\]\[\] facet are hidden by default.To list them, include system in your $select statement.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgSiteGetByPath](/powershell/module/Microsoft.Graph.Sites/Get-MgSiteGetByPath?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)